mmistakes/made-mistakes-jekyll/_posts/2013-01-01-eighthree-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @eighthree"
+title: "High brightness front view"
 description: "PaperFaces portrait of @eighthree drawn with Paper by 53 on an iPad."
 image: paperfaces-eighthree-twitter-lg
 thumb: paperfaces-eighthree-twitter-150.jpg